-Setting Description BACKUP_SERVER_HOSTID The hostid of the back-up license server in a failover configuration with the current license server (as the main server), if the back-up server is "unknown"-that is, not registered-in FlexNet Operations.
+the main server.
+This process saves the extra step of having to manually Setting Description "ETHERNET") as the hostid type of the current (main) license server.
+BACKUP_SERVER_HOSTID the current license server (as the main server), if the back-up server is "unknown"-that is, not registered-in FlexNet Operations.
 This setting adds the back-up server's hostid to the capability request sent by the current license server to the back office.
 The back office then automatically registers the back-up server in a failover configuration with the main server.
 This process saves the extra step of having to manually register the failover pair in FlexNet Operations.
-For more information, see License Server Failover in the More About License Server Functionality chapter.
-Make sure the back-up server's hostid is the same type (for example, "ETHERNET") as the hostid type of the current (main) license server.
-You might need to add this setting manually if it is not included as an available option in the settings file.
+For more information, see License Server Failover in the More About License Server Functionality You might need to add this setting manually if it is not included as an available option in the settings file.
+For more information about hostids, see Understanding Hostids.
 For more information about hostids, see Understanding Hostids.